camilopv19/battleship/README.md

 4. Start guessing by clicking on every cell and see the block change its color according the success/fail of the guess.
 Each click fires a transaction in Metamask that should be submitted.

 The game shows when all of the ships are sunk or just one of them.

+### Testing (JavaScript)

+- Button to call and get your stored board.
+- Button to call and get the fixed board (opponent).
+- Button to call and get all the Ships.